 Mine pretty consistently cook in about 30 minutes, but if your slow cooker runs a bit cooler (one of mine runs a bit on the hot side) it could take closer to 45 minutes or an hour.
 And dinner is served.
 You just can't beat cooking in the crockpot.

-Oh, and if you’re looking for a spicier chicken dish that you can still make in the slow cooker, this slow cooker butter chicken from Dishing Delish looks amazing!
+Oh, and if you're looking for a spicier chicken dish that you can still make in the slow cooker, this slow cooker butter chicken from Jacqui at Dishing Delish looks amazing!

 Using a sharp knife, slice each chilled biscuit round into 8 wedges.
 Place the wedges on a baking sheet and place in the freezer while the soup cooks.